Mayan-101/kernels/README.md

 # CUDA Kernels from Scratch includes SGeMM Kernels , Softmax kernels and a naive MNIST NN implementation

-Hand-written CUDA kernels for matrix multiplication, softmax, and attention — built progressively from naive implementations to highly optimized tiled/vectorized variants, with an auto-tuner and a full MNIST neural network.
+Hand-written CUDA kernels for matrix multiplication and softmax— built progressively from naive implementations to highly optimized tiled/vectorized variants, with an auto-tuner and a full MNIST neural network.